symfony/symfony-docs/contributing/documentation/overview.rst

     $ git push origin improve_install_chapter

-The ``origin`` value is the name of the Git remote which corresponds to your forked repository and ``improve_install_chapter`` is the name of the branch you created previously.
+The ``origin`` value is the name of the Git remote that corresponds to your forked repository and ``improve_install_chapter`` is the name of the branch you created previously.